Vaccine makers should plan to adjust COVID-19 jabs - WHO | Health

 Vaccine makers should plan to adjust COVID-19 jabs - WHO

-Christian Lindmeier, speaking at a U.N. briefing in Geneva, said the agency was still studying the transmissibility and severity of the new variant, first reported in Southern Africa.

 "It is very recommendable that vaccine manufacturers already start planning ahead and plan for the likelihood for having to adjust the existing vaccine," he said.
-"That's good not just to wait until the final alarm bell rings."
+"That's good not just to wait until the final alarm bell rings," he said.

+Germany's BioNTech should be able to adapt its coronavirus vaccine relatively quickly in response to the emergence of the Omicron variant, its CEO Ugur Sahin told the Reuters Next conference on Friday.
+South African scientists studying the Omicron outbreak believe symptoms are less severe for those reinfected with COVID-19 by the new variant or infected after vaccination, a top scientist said on Thursday.

+Maria van Kerkhove, the WHO's technical lead on COVID-19, said on Wednesday that the body expected to have more information on the transmissibility of the new Omicron variant "within days".
+"It will still take some time and let's not rush into conclusions here," Lindmeier said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)